GOP advances Senate candidates in West Virginia and Maryland who could flip Democratic seats

 TWO SIDES OF THE INSURRECTION

-Tuesday's elections also include two candidates who were intimately involved in the Jan.
+Tuesday's elections also included two candidates who were intimately involved in the Jan.
 6, 2021, attack on the U.S. Capitol.

-In West Virginia, a former member of the House of Delegates, Derrick Evans, is running for the Republican nomination in the 1st Congressional District.
-The 39-year-old Trump loyalist served a three-month jail sentence after livestreaming himself participating in the storming of the U.S. Capitol.

 In Maryland, former Capitol Police officer Harry Dunn is among nearly two dozen Democrats running in the state's 3rd Congressional District.
 The 40-year-old Democrat was in the Capitol working to repel the violent mob on Jan.
 6.